 6 Camper’s DelightJordan Lake State Recreation Area in ApexSee on map

 With more than 1,000 family campsites, this park turns into a small town in the summer months.
 The almost 14,000 acres of clear blue water make it a favorite RV site popular with boaters, water skiers and anglers.
 Numerous hiking trails show off the park’s natural beauty and offer both leisurely and more strenuous options.
-Hot showers are offered in four of the nine camping areas, making Jordan Lake a favorite with families.
+Hot showers are offered at about half of the camping areas, making Jordan Lake a favorite with families.
 Nearby Pittsboro offers winery and brewery tours, shopping, dining and more.
 Or head an hour north to Raleigh, Chapel Hill and Durham for a big city break.

 7 Rugged and Wonderful

 7 Rugged and WonderfulCrowders Mountain State Park in Kings MountainSee on map

 Visitors can climb peaks rising 800 feet above the surrounding countryside and watch raptors soar in the wind currents.
 The park’s 5,054 acres include 1,625-foot Crowders Mountain (with views spanning more than 25 miles) and 1,705-foot Kings Pinnacle.
 Hike through valleys, across foothills and to the top of these spectacular peaks.
 Visitors can also rock climb, canoe or fish in the lake.
 The backcountry campground is reached by trail and is a short backpack away from the parking area.
-After a day or two at the park, head to Charlotte for some pampering at the Ballantyne Hotel & Lodge’s award-winning spa or hit the greens on the 5-star golf course.
+After a day or two at the park, head to Charlotte for some pampering at The Ballantyne Hotel's award-winning spa.

 8 A Traditional Park Experience

 8 A Traditional Park ExperienceMorrow Mountain State Park in AlbemarleSee on map

 Built in the 1930s, this is one of the state’s oldest parks to offer a pool and cabins.
 Mountains, a placid lake, boat ramp, lake fishing, canoe and rowboat rentals make this an ideal site for a family vacation.
 Three picnic shelters and 16 miles of hiking trails (plus 15 miles of bridle trails) invite visitors to explore.
 In addition to vacation cabins, primitive camping and group campsites are also available.
 Located along the Pee Dee River and Lake Tillery, Morrow Mountain is about 40 miles northeast of Charlotte.

 9 A Waterfall Worth the Hike